Generalized Spectral Coarsening: Results

 \subsection{Meshes}

-To enable comparisons of $L_k, \; k>0$, we develop a \emph{baseline} by extending previous work~\cite{lescoat2020spectral} to multi-dimensional Laplacians.
+\paragraph{2D Baseline} To enable comparisons of $L_k, \; k=1$ for triangle meshes we extend previous work~\cite{lescoat2020spectral} as a baseline.
+Their method minimizes spectral error $ E=\norm{PM^{-1}LF-\tilde{M}^{-1}\tilde{L}PF}_{\tilde{M}}^2,$ where $P$ is a coarsening projection matrix, $M$ is a mass matrix, $L$ is a differential operator, and $F$ is the spectrum of interest as a matrix of eigenvectors.
+A tilde above the respective notations denotes their coarsened versions.
 From their output coarsening matrix $P_0$ we additionally infer coarsening matrices $P_1$ and $P_2$ which operate on the space of edges and faces respectively.
-They \emph{do not consider higher dimensional mappings in their error metric}.
-Since they operate only based on the cotan Laplacian, we always consider it as one of the targets.
+However, they \emph{do not consider higher dimensional mappings in their error metric}.
+Since they only consider one Laplacian $L_0^{\mathrm{cot}}$, we include this as one of the targets in all our comparisons, unless stated otherwise.
+We visualize spectral preservation via functional maps~\cite{liu2019spcoarsegeomops,lescoat2020spectral, chen2020chordal} $ C=U_c^T P U$ which is a diagonal matrix when the input and output spectra match perfectly.
+Unfortunately, it is not straightforward to compare with prior non-spectal tetrahedral coarsening methods, or to extend previous spectral coarsening methods to operate on tetrahedral meshes (Section~\ref{sec:relatedwork}).

-The top row of Figure~\ref{fig:monkey_spectral} visualizes an input mesh (first column) along with three sample eigenvectors of three different Laplacians (columns).
-The second and third rows compare the same elements obtained using our coarsened mesh and our baseline -- both obtained by considering all three Laplacians.
-With the same reduction of the \texttt{monkey} model from 1647 to 400 vertices our method better preserves eigenvectors in all dimensions, as represented by the diagonal-like structure of $C$ matrices.
-Furthermore, characteristic features which can be identified in the first few eigenvector projections on the mesh, such as the shape of the eyes, the nose, and the mouth, are preserved in our coarsened model, whereas they are either distorted or absent in the baseline.

-Table~\ref{tab:monkey_spectral} compares the spectral approximation metrics of our method and with the baseline.
-Our method slightly outperforms the baseline for higher dimensional Laplacians, whereas the results are inconclusive for $L_\text{cot}$.

-Figure~\ref{fig:monkey_dist} shows tests comparing both methods' abilities to perform distance computations (details in the Appendix) on the coarse mesh and re-map the distance evaluations to the full-sized model.
-The distance evaluations computed on the reference, ours, and the baseline are shown.
-The figure also shows the distances on the coarsened mesh and then \emph{lifted} back to the original mesh $\tilde{d_\cdot}$ and compute the error, in Table~\ref{tab:monkey_dist}.
-We use an overscript $\tilde{\cdot}$ to denote quantities that are coarsened and then \emph{lifted} back to the fine complex.
-Our method outperforms the baseline by a large margin in most spectral distances considered, indicating its usefulness as a compressed domain for spectral processing.
-Denoting an eigenpair as $(u_i,s_i)$, with $u_i(v)$ being the eigenvector value for vertex $v$, we consider the following spectral distances: